 - Allocated costs that may be incurred, such as room hire and document storage when looking into the company accounts

-How are fees decided after an Insolvency Practitioner is appointed?
+How are fees decided after a Practitioner is appointed?

 Post-appointment fees need to be agreed by creditors.
 This is usually done by a report and then a postal vote.
 This can be a vote from a secured creditor, a creditors committee or all unsecured creditors.
 These fees can be based on: